s26bell/CPP-Projects/README.md

 Developer : Simon Bell

-Email : s26bell@uwaterloo.ca
+Email : simon.bell@uwaterloo.ca

-Phone : 613-715-5260

-This repositories contains various different C++ projects which were completed while taking a Fundamentals of Programming (C++) at the University of Waterloo (Coming soon)
+This repositories contains various different C++ projects which were completed while taking a Fundamentals of Programming (C++) at the University of Waterloo